Divorce is painful.

 Never pull your kids into the divorce negotiations, not even for something as simple as asking the other parent for a change to your co-parent schedule.
 Many parents make the mistake of using their children as spies and messengers, which can be deeply destabilizing for them, especially if they have warm relationships with both problems.
 It’s important that you get to a point where you’re able to and comfortable with contacting the other parent directly when you need to talk to them.

-The above tips are just the beginning.
-The Divorce Mistakes Network offers a range of credible information looking at specific divorce mistakes, the damage they can leave, and how you can avoid making them.
+These tips are just the beginning.
+The Divorce Mistakes Network offers a range of credible information looking at specific divorce mistakes, the damage they can leave, and how you can avoid making them if you are getting a divorce with kids.